-M: am – Critiquing and reviewing video assignments
+M: am – Critiquing and reviewing advanced video assignments

 M: pm Introduction to Infographics 1 & In-Class Assignment

 T: am Introduction to Infographics 2 & In-Class Assignment

 T: pm Introduction to Infographics 2 Lecture by Wei Meng

 T: pm Setting Assignment + Questions + Resources

 T: eve Theory Lecture: